John Swope (photographer): Biography

 He was born in New Brunswick, New Jersey in 1908.

 He attended Harvard University in 1930.
-There, he joined the theatrical group University Players, where Henry Fonda, James Stewart, and Joshua Logan were also members.
+There, he joined the theatrical group University Players, where Henry Fonda, James Stewart, Margaret Sullavan and Joshua Logan were also members.

 His interest in photography began when he brought a camera to a yacht race from Los Angeles to Hawaii in 1936.

 Together with Leland Hayward and John H. Connelly, he co-founded Southwest Airways (no connection to the present day Southwest Airlines), a company that developed the Thunderbird Fields, which trained thousands of military pilots during the Second World War.

 He was married to actress Dorothy McGuire in 1943 until his death on May 11, 1979.
+Together they had two children.

 Career

 He started his career by documenting federal housing projects, a part of Franklin D. Roosevelt's New Deal Program.

 1936 — He worked as an assistant to Leland Heyward.

 1938 — He was commissioned to photograph the work of nurses in Harlem and the Lower East Side by Henry Street Settlement House.

 1939 — He was assigned by Harper's Bazaar in South America with Joshua Logan.

 1941 — He began training Aviation cadets in Thunderbird Airfield right after he joined the Army.

 1942 — He collaborated with John Steinbeck on an illustrated book, Bombs Away: The Story of a Bomber Team, which documented the training of army cadets.

 1945 — He joined the Naval Reserve as a photographer.
 His first assignment, in June 1945, was to photograph an overseas military flight from Maryland to Paris.

 1946 — Began his freelancing career again after his discharge from the Navy.
 He produced a theatrical play at the La Jolla Playhouse.